gelles-brandeis/tapqir/docs/source/tutorials/part_i.rst

 are extracted from raw input data.
 Currently Tapqir supports raw input images in `Glimpse`_ format and pre-processing information files from the `imscroll`_ program:

-* image data folder in glimpse format (contains glimpse.header file)
+* folder containing image data in glimpse format and header files
-* aoiinfo file designating the locations of target molecules (on-target AOIs) in the binder channel
-* (optional) aoiinfo file designating the off-target control locations (off-target AOIs) in the binder channel
 * driftlist file recording the stage movement that took place during the experiment
+* aoiinfo file designating target molecule locations in the binder channel
+* (optional) aoiinfo file designating off-target locations in the binder channel

 We plan to extend the support to other data formats.
 Please start a `new issue`_ if you would like to work with us to extend support to file formats used in your processing pipeline.